-US Attorney: FBI agents search Tennessee lawmakers’ offices and homes
+US Attorney: FBI agents search lawmakers’ offices and homes

 NASHVILLE, Tenn.
-(AP) — U.S. Attorney’s Office of Middle Tennessee on Friday said FBI agents have been searching the homes and offices of state lawmakers.
+(AP) — U.S. Attorney’s Office of Middle Tennessee on Friday said FBI agents searched the homes and offices of state lawmakers.

 The searches included the homes of former GOP House Speaker Glen Casada and state Rep. Robin Smith, U.S. Attorney’s Office spokesman David Boling confirmed.